xwipeoutx/hololens-workshop/2-spatial-mapping/3-interacting-with-world.md

 A quick rundown:

 1. Has an input for the throw source (ours will be the camera), and the rigid body.
-These will be exposed in the UI
+These will be exposed in the Unity editor
 2. The `Start()` method (called when the object is started) registers this script with `HoloToolkit`'s `InputManager` singleton
 3. This is being registered as a global `Click` handler - which translates to tap in our gesture world
 4. When the event is clicked, we:
   1. Set the position of the cube to the throw source
-  2. Set the velocity of the rigid body to a multiple of the direction the throw source
+  2. Set the velocity of the rigid body to a multiple of the throw source's "look" vector (positive `z`).
-  3. Put some angular velocity on so it tumbles through the air and looks rad
+  3. Put some angular velocity on so it tumbles through the air and looks freakin' amazing

 ## 3. Set up the throw source and rigid body